 For purposes of Library Services, distance learners are those students registered for at least one NMU course which meets online-only or co-location or hybrid or off-campus/off-site, AND who are not residents of NMU campus housing.
-This definition includes students registered for clinic, directed study, field experience, internship, practicum, study abroad, or graduate thesis/project/Continuous Enrollment Credit, AND who are not residents of NMU campus housing.
+This definition includes students registered for a clinic, directed study, field experience, internship, practicum, study abroad, or graduate thesis/project/Continuous Enrollment Credit, AND who are not residents of NMU campus housing.
 NMU campus housing includes the various halls, campus apartments, plus Lincoln Avenue apartments & townhouses (addresses numbered 1601 through 1701).

 Note: NMU faculty/instructors and NMU Staff are not eligible for DLS (already receive faculty/Staff library services).

-If you meet the definition criteria as stated above, AND are not residents of the NMU campus:
+If you meet the definition criteria as stated above AND are not residents of the NMU campus: